 - Make a great first impression

-- What to bring to the interview
+- Bring the right items to the interview

-- Tips on good manners and body language
+- Practice good manners and body language

 Practice strong answers

 In the days before your job interview, set aside time to do the following:

 - Research the company so you can go into your interview with a solid understanding of the requirements of the job and how your background makes you a great fit.
 Review our Complete Guide to Researching a Company.

 - Prepare your answer to the common question: “Tell me about yourself, and why are you interested in this role with our company?”.
 The idea is to quickly communicate who you are and what value you will bring to the company and the role—it’s your personal elevator pitch.

 - Re-read the job description.
 You may want to print it out and begin underlining specific skills the employer is looking for.
 Think about examples from your past and current work that align with these requirements.
 Prepare to be asked about times in the past when you used a specific skill and use the STAR method to tell stories with a clear Situation, Task, Action and Result.